cseanburns/personal_knowledge_mgmt/README.md

-# ict201
+# ICT 201

-Lectures and other course material for ICT 201 on Personal Knowledge Management
+Lectures and other course material for ICT 201: Personal Knowledge Management